 When we look at our (I’m including myself in this pile of foolishness) dumb actions that invite drama and upset, we need to look no further than credit card due dates a lack of F#%k You Coins and of course most Americans Achilles heel- buying more crap.

 My first point-know your credit card due dates.
-To take it further -right that shit down!
+To take it further -write that shit down!

 When I organized my accounts and put myself on a serious financial wellness plan, I gathered my credit card dates and decided against automation.
 Automation is great once you understand what it’s designed to do.
 It’s designed to move us one additional step away from our money and make it easier to manage.